Mallorca – discovering its hidden gems

 Now that Malta’s Azure Window is sadly no more, it might encourage you to visit Mallorca’s version while you still can.
 Es Pontas is a big natural arch in the water right by Cala Figuera.
 It’s popular with climbers so if you’re lucky you might get to see someone sweating away as you lie back taking in the view.
 Or you might see that as unlucky if you’re wanting the perfect shot like this one without someone dangling off it!

 Sa Calobra is one of the most beautiful drives in the whole of Mallorca.
 It’s popular with budding riders for cycling down … and then back up it!
 A beach being the reward on the “easy” cycle/drive down to the sea.
 It’s not as challenging as something you might find in the Alps (like Alpe d’Huez) but it’s still 10km long.
 The average gradient is 7% and there are 26 hairpin bends (now that is 5 more than what you get on Alpe d’Huez).
 Mallorca has become popular with cyclists in recent years due to its good roads and plentiful sunshine.

-Finally, staying somewhere?
-Check out what’s currently on offer like some of these ‘Magaluf deals from HolidayGems‘.
+… Finally, staying somewhere?
+Check out what’s currently on offer like some of these ‘Magaluf deals from HolidayGems‘ as a base.
 You’ll find flights to Majorca from most UK airports, including all of the London airports, Birmingham, Bristol, Liverpool, Manchester, Newcastle, Leeds Bradford, Doncaster Sheffield, Glasgow, Edinburgh, Belfast, Cardiff among others.
 It takes just 2 hours to fly to Majorca from the UK, plenty of time to have a re-read of this article. 🙂

 Also for more ideas check out Heart my Backpack’s comprehensive list of top Mallorca tips too!